skyrocket-qy/prob-filters/hyperloglog/README.md

     *   The result is an approximation, not an exact count.
     *   It cannot retrieve the actual items that were added, only the estimated count of unique items.
     *   It does not support the deletion of items.

+### Mathematical Foundations

+HyperLogLog (HLL) estimates cardinality by observing the patterns of leading zeros in the hash values of the elements.
+The core idea is that the maximum number of leading zeros observed across all hash values provides an estimate of the logarithm of the number of unique elements.

+The algorithm divides the hash space into `m` (a power of 2) registers.
+Each element is hashed, and its hash value is split into two parts: a prefix that determines which register to update, and a suffix whose leading zeros are counted.
+The maximum count of leading zeros for each register is stored.
+The final estimate is derived from the harmonic mean of these maximum leading zero counts, with a bias correction factor (`alpha`).

+The standard error of the estimate is approximately `1.04 / sqrt(m)`.
+This means that increasing `m` (and thus memory usage) improves accuracy.

+### Implementation Considerations

+*   **Hash Function**: A high-quality, uniformly distributing hash function (e.g., MurmurHash, FNV-1a) is essential to ensure that hash values are random and the leading zero counts are representative.
+*   **Register Size**: Each register typically stores a small integer (e.g., 5-6 bits) representing the maximum number of leading zeros.
+This contributes to HLL's extreme memory efficiency.
+*   **Bias Correction**: The raw estimate from the harmonic mean often has a bias, especially for small cardinalities.
+HLL implementations include empirical bias correction mechanisms to improve accuracy.
+*   **Small Range Correction**: For very small cardinalities, the HLL estimate can be inaccurate.
+Implementations often switch to a linear counting approach (counting zero registers) for better accuracy in this range.
+*   **Large Range Correction**: For extremely large cardinalities, a correction factor is applied to account for hash collisions.
+*   **Merging**: HLL structures can be easily merged by taking the maximum value for each corresponding register.
+This makes HLL suitable for distributed and parallel counting.
+*   **No Deletions**: HLL does not support the deletion of elements.

+## Code Example

+A basic Go implementation of the HyperLogLog can be found [here](code/hyperloglog.go).